-Discuss problems with your course coordinator and supervisor.
+Discuss problems with your supervisor at UiS and/or additional supervisor.
 Remember that actually carrying out the right measures is of course the most important part of health, safety and the environment (HSE) work.

 NB!
 Anyone who is going to carry out experimental work must have completed a mandatory health, safety and the environment (HSE) course.
 If you have not taken this course, you will not be granted access to laboratories.
 The HSE course can be taken online and the course must be included in all students' education plans.
-You can find the course on Canvas under the subject Information page TN | Information page TN.
+You can find the course on Canvas under the subject Information page TN Information page TN.

-2.2 Contact with your course coordinator and supervisor
+2.2 Contact with your supervisor at UiS and possible additional supervisor

-It is important for you, your course coordinator and your supervisor to develop a good working relationship during work on your thesis.
+It is important for you, your supervisor at UiS/additional supervisor to develop a good working relationship during work on your thesis.
 This can be achieved through regular meetings in which you present and discuss your work as it develops over time.
-Students are entitled to five supervision meetings with their course coordinator per semester, as well as supervision meetings with any external enterprise.
-It is a good rule to have had to write something as a basis for talking to your course coordinator or supervisor.
+Students are entitled to five supervision meetings with their supervisor at UiS per semester, as well as supervision meetings with any external enterprise.
+It is a good rule to have had to write something as a basis for talking to your supervisor at UiS/additional supervisor.
 This could, for example, be a status report such as those mentioned in section 2.4.